Flag of Vietnam

-The flag was used by the Viet Minh, a communist-led organization created in 1941 to oppose Japanese occupation.
+The initial incarnation of the flag was used by the Viet Minh, a communist-led organization created in 1941 to oppose Japanese military occupation and French colonialism.
 At the end of World War II, Viet Minh leader Ho Chi Minh proclaimed Vietnam independent and signed a decree on 5 September 1945 adopting the Viet Minh flag as the flag of the Democratic Republic of Vietnam.
 The DRV became the government of North Vietnam in 1954 following the Geneva Accords.
-The flag was modified on 30 November 1955 to make the rays of the star pointier.
-Until the end of the Vietnam War in 1975, South Vietnam used a yellow flag with three red stripes.
+The flag was modified on 30 November 1955 to make the points of the star straighter, which became the standard design for the Vietnamese flag until these days.
+Until the end of the Vietnam War in 1975, the State of Vietnam and later the Republic of Vietnam (South) used a yellow flag with three red stripes.
 The red flag of North Vietnam was later adopted as the flag of the unified Vietnam in 1976.
 The flag of Vietnam is the only flag amongst ASEAN that does not contain the colour white, with red and yellow/gold being its historical national colours.

 Design and history

-Vietnamese flag colours have often been various designs of red and bright yellow.
-According to the 1992 constitution: "The National Flag of the Socialist Republic of Vietnam is rectangular in shape, its width is equal to two thirds of its length, in the middle of fresh red background is a bright five-pointed golden star".
+Vietnamese flag colours have often been various designs of red and bright yellow or gold.
+According to Article 141 of the 1992 constitution: "The National Flag of the Socialist Republic of Vietnam is rectangular in shape, its width is equal to two thirds of its length, in the middle of fresh red background is a bright five-pointed golden star".
 The flag is blazoned: Gules, a mullet of five points or.